SAP/sap-btp-service-operator/README.md

    ```bash
     helm repo add sap-btp-operator https://sap.github.io/sap-btp-service-operator
    ```
-4. Deploy the the SAP BTP service operator in the cluster using the obtained access credentials:<br>
+4. Deploy the SAP BTP service operator in the cluster using the obtained access credentials:<br>

    *Note:<br>
     If you are deploying the SAP BTP service operator in the registered cluster based on the Service Catalog (svcat) and Service Manager agent so that you can migrate svcat-based content to service operator-based content, add ```--set cluster.id=<clusterID>  ``` to your deployment script.*<br>*For more information, see the step 2 of the Setup section of [Migration to SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator-migration/blob/main/README.md).*

-   The example of the deployment that uses the default access credentials type:
+   An example of the deployment that uses the default access credentials type:
     ```bash
     helm upgrade --install <release-name> sap-btp-operator/sap-btp-operator \
         --create-namespace \